 Building a Social Media Policy with Rich Teplitsky

-Rich Teplitsky, Director of Public Relations for KGB Texas in San Antonio discusses social media communications policies and governance inside organizations at the PRSA International Conference in San Diego.
+Rich Teplitsky, Director of Public Relations for KGB Texas in San Antonio, discusses social media communications policies and governance inside organizations at the Public Relations Society of America (PRSA) International Conference in San Diego.

-01:14 — Social media policy as an extension of an organization's professional code of conduct.
+01:14 — Social media policy extends an organization’s professional code of conduct.

 03:46 — Establishing the rules of social media engagement, the rules of self-identification and the importance of transparency.

-07:08 — The regulatory challenges of corporate communications in the Conversational Era and how it impacts social media policy.
+07:08 — The regulatory challenges of corporate communications in the Conversational Era and how it impacts public relations firms.

 08:17 — Dealing with issues such as competitiveness and rudeness of social media interaction in a corporate social media policy.